vsoumya-github/AWS-project-Route-53-S3/README.md

-# AWS-projects

-                            Deploy a Static Website on AWS using Route 53 and S3
+# Deploy a Static Website on AWS using Route 53 and S3

 Project Overview:

 In this project, I have launched a static website using two AWS services: Amazon S3 and Amazon Route 53.